How to Throw Cards: The Ultimate Beginner's Guide

 When a person first attempts to throw a card it is like watching a cat claw a string that is always just out of reach.
 Don't get discouraged when you first start throwing because the skill will come faster than you think.
 Most people on their first try can send a card a few feet at most.
 However, after only a few failures and adjustments, one may be able to send a card part of the way across a room.

 Now, think about this for a second.
 Rick Smith Jr. holds the card throwing world record for the fastest throw clocking in at over 91 MPH.
-With that same throw, he also set the card throwing world record for the farthest throw at over 216 feet.
+He also set the card throwing world record for the farthest throw at over 216 feet with that same throw.
 Talk about a literal card throwing machine.
 Crazy huh?

 While you think you may never break a world record, who's to say you won’t.
 There is more power in your hands than you think and with a little guidance, you'll find your card throwing abilities increase drastically in a short period of time.
 With more practice, you will be able to throw harder, farther, and with more accuracy.